SOFTWARE DEFINED NETWORKING WITH OPENDAYLIGHT – GTLFSDNO

 - Applications using OpenDaylight APIs

-After completing the course, students will:
+After completing this intensive one-day course, students will:

 - Have a solid understanding of SDN and the protocols, tools and methods used.

-- Understand the openDayLight SDN controller with its APIs and how it fits into SDN.
+- Understand the OpenDayLight SDN controller with its APIs and how it fits into SDN.

 - Write applications on-top of the OpenDaylight APIs.